cuberite/cuberite.github.io/news/_posts/2019-12-01-cuberite-newsletter-2019.md

 General News
 ------------

  - Cuberite has an official Discord server!
-Feel free to drop by and say hello.
+Feel free to drop by to say hello.
 [Invite link](https://discord.gg/76w5J6M)
- - Cuberite's [Android app](https://github.com/cuberite/android/releases/download/1.4/cuberite-android.apk) has received a redesign, as well as multiple bug fixes and code cleanups.
+ - Cuberite's [Android app](https://github.com/cuberite/android/releases/download/1.4/cuberite-android.apk) now targets Android 10, and has received a redesign, as well as multiple bug fixes and code cleanups.
 Devices running Android 4.0 and above are supported.
  - The build process of official Windows downloads, which used to take place on [xoft](https://github.com/madmaxoft)'s home server, is currently being moved to [AppVeyor](https://www.appveyor.com/).
  - Minecraft 1.13 support is partially done, and 1.14 support is planned.
  - Cuberite's website has been restructured and cleaned up, to make it easier to find relevant information.
 A new "Discuss" page houses information about official communication channels.